On the six-vertex model's free energy: A refined version of Theorem (under additional conditions)

-\paragraph{Claim 2} {\em There exists an absolute constant $C_2\in(0,\infty)$ such that for every $\Delta \in (-1,1)$ and every $n\le N/2-C_2/\zeta$, } \begin{proof} The constant $C_2$ will be chosen at the end of the proof; it will be apparent that it is independent of $n$ or $N$.
+\begin{proof} The constant $C_2$ will be chosen at the end of the proof; it will be apparent that it is independent of $n$ or $N$.
 For $\Delta=0$, the result is obvious as the explicit (and unique) solution of the discrete Bethe Equation satisfies $\mathrm{Diff}=0$.

 Assume that there exists $\Delta\in(-1,1)$ such that $\diff = \frac{C_2}{\zeta(N-2n)}\le \tfrac12$.
 Using~\eqref{eq:rewriting} in the first equality and then~\eqref{eq:BE} in the second, we find

 Now, we use that for $K=\tfrac1{2\pi}\vartheta'$, $|K'|\le \tfrac{C}{\zeta}|K|$ and $\|K\|_{L^1[\mathbb R]}= 1-\tfrac{2\zeta}\pi$ (see the Appendix again).
 Apply Claim 1 to $\tfrac1{2\pi}\vartheta(\lambda_i-x)$ (and bound the $L^1$ norm on $[-\mathfrak{q},\mathfrak{q}]$ by the $L^1$ norm on $\mathbb R$) to get